-Experts think that in most people the cause of Parkinson is a mix of genetics and environmental exposure.
+Experts think that, in most people, the cause of Parkinson is a mix of genes and the environment.
 Studies have shown that rural living, exposure to well water, and exposure to agricultural pesticides and herbicides are linked to Parkinson.
-But these factors do not guarantee you will get the disease.
+But these factors don't guarantee you will get the disease.
 Nor does their absence prevent it.

 In the other forms of Parkinsonism, either the cause is known or suspected.
 Or the disorder occurs as a secondary effect of some other neurological problem.
 These forms are sometimes called Parkinson syndrome, atypical Parkinson, or, simply, Parkinsonism.
 They may be caused by: